chzyer-other/AndFree/README.md

 	// Line is a multiple functions JSON data collector in Andfree

-Or you can get the same results by writing follows:
+As an alternative, you can get the same results by writing follows:

 	Line data = new dbcore.popup(){{
 		select(data);